top of page

 BIO

-I am a Ph.D. candidate at the University of California, Santa Cruz in the Watershed Hydrology Lab.
-Prior to UCSC, I completed a B.S. in Geology at Fort Lewis College.
+Prior to UCSC, I completed a B.S. in Geology at Fort Lewis College and held several internships with the Bureau of Land Management, the U.S. Geological Survey, and non-profit research institutes.
 My research interests encompass physical hydrology, hydrogeology, biogeochemistry, wildfire, and ecohydrology.
-My projects tends to have a strong fieldwork component and have extensive experience managing instrumentation in dynamic river environments.
-I beleive in the importance of stakeholder engaged science, environmental justice, and producing science that supports the unique needs and interests of each community.
+My projects tend to have a strong fieldwork component, and I have extensive experience managing instrumentation in dynamic river environments.
+I beleive in the importance of stakeholder-engaged science, environmental justice, and producing science that supports the unique needs and interests of each community.

 I am eager to chat about all things water - from micro-km and immediate-geologic time scales.